Pragathijain/Location/README.md

 # Location
-Finding Longitude and Latitude using JavaScript
+Finding Longitude and Latitude of your current position using JavaScript